-Decrease in blood sugar level
+• decrease in blood sugar level (hypoglycaemia)

-In addition, the following side effects have been reported by people using medicines that contain only tramadol or only paracetamol:

-- feeling faint when getting up from a lying or sitting position, slow heart rate, fainting - · changes in appetite - · muscle weakness, slower or weaker breathing - mood changes, changes in activity, changes in perception - worsening of existing asthma - nose bleeds or bleeding gums, which may result from a low blood platelet count. - · very rare cases of serious skin reactions have been reported.
+- In addition, the following side effects have been reported by people using medicines that contain only tramadol or only paracetamol: - feeling faint when getting up from a lying or sitting position, slow heart rate, fainting - changes in appetite - muscle weakness, slower or weaker breathing - mood changes, changes in activity, changes in perception - worsening of existing asthma - nose bleeds or bleeding gums, which may result from a low blood platelet count. - very rare cases of serious skin reactions have been reported with paracetamol. - rare cases of respiratory depression have been reported with tramadol.